Table of Contents

 2. Chilkoot "Gold Rush" Trail, Alaska:

-A few years before I solo backpacked the Chilkoot Trail https://en.wikipedia.org/wiki/Chilkoot_Trail in Alaska to the Northwest Territories Yukon River’s headwater lake, Lake Bennett, to start a 600-mile solo kayak paddle to Dawson.
+A few years ago I solo backpacked the Chilkoot Trail https://en.wikipedia.org/wiki/Chilkoot_Trail in Alaska to the Northwest Territories Yukon River’s headwater lake, Lake Bennett, to start a 600-mile solo kayak paddle to Dawson.
 [YT LINK: Yukon River (to come)]

 After paddling 45 minutes I was so gripped with fear (1st panic attack) that I paddled directly to shore & sat staring at the water embarrassed/ashamed of myself.